justiceo/xtensions/README.md

-# Essential Kit
+# Xtensions
-This is source for the website at http://essentialkit.org
+This is source for the website at https://xtensions.net
 <br />

 This is a template and some instructions for running Github Pages with the minima theme.
 This repo has the minimum pieces for a blog using Jekyll and Github Pages: